kevinburke/telapi-python/docs/usage/phone-calls.rst

 Making a Phone Call
 -------------------

 The :class:`Calls` resource allows you to make outgoing calls.
-Before a call can be successfully started, you'll need a url which outputs valid `TwiML <http://www.telapi.com/docs/api/twiml/>`_.
+Before a call can be successfully started, you'll need a url which outputs valid `TwiML <http://www.telapi_helper.com/docs/api/twiml/>`_.

 .. code-block:: python

-    from telapi.rest import TelapiRestClient
+    from telapi_helper.rest import TelapiRestClient

     client = TelapiRestClient()
     call = client.calls.make(to="9991231234, from_="9991231234")